hutchpd/QuantumSuperposition/PositronicVariables/readme.md

 sqrt(2) ≈ 1.414213562
 ```

 Yes, this is real.
-No, we didn’t skip a step.
+No, we didn't skip a step.
 The past just updated itself when we committed to the present.

 #### Why `.ToValues().Last()`?

 You're not just creating a variable.

-You’re summoning a cloud of possibilities — all the potential values that guess could take as the program recursively rewinds and replays itself.
+You're summoning a cloud of possibilities - all the potential values that guess could take as the program recursively rewinds and replays itself.
 Like a looping dream sequence where it tries different outcomes until it finds one that satisfies the logic across all iterations.
 The final value (of the not empty list) is the one that successfully stabilized the timeline after it loops through all the possibilities.

 ---

-### Advanced: Folding Time with Pascal’s Triangle
+### Advanced: Folding Time with Pascal's Triangle

-##  Pascal’s Triangle via Causal Iteration
+##  Pascal's Triangle via Causal Iteration

-This is not a program that calculates Pascal’s Triangle.
-This is a program that remembers the future row of Pascal’s Triangle and tries to convince the past to believe it.
+This is not a program that calculates Pascal's Triangle.
+This is a program that remembers the future row of Pascal's Triangle and tries to convince the past to believe it.

 ```csharp